 As we’ve discussed in the previous articles in this series, switching from a manual procurement process or more antiquated system to SAP Ariba involves big, long-term changes.
 One of those is an alignment of roles and processes.

-Because Ariba automates procurement, meaning you need fewer workers performing manual tasks, one of those changes often involves staff reductions or reassignments.
+Because Ariba automates procurement, you need fewer workers performing manual tasks.
+That’s why one of those changes can involve staff reductions or reassignments.

 That means tough decisions must be made.
 Some workers, in Accounts Payable for example, may be recategorized because now you need more support elsewhere, such as in procurement or compliance.
 Some may need to be laid off.

 Ariba is a solution that can take months or even years to put in place, depending upon the size of the organization and how many modules are deployed.
 In an ideal scenario, you will have a procurement roadmap that details your digital transformation from the beginning to the end as well as the type of Leadership Advocacy that guides the mission and vision.

 That roadmap should include how the roles and processes of your workers are going to change once Ariba goes live.

 For example, if you currently have 20 people in AP typing in invoices, once Ariba goes live, the suppliers are going to be typing in the invoices, so you may only need two.

 Knowing where you are now, and what the roles of the people in these departments are now, and what they will look like after Go Live, is key to a successful transition.

 But it’s not just AP and Procurement.
 Anything Ariba touches needs to be looked at to see how it’s going to affect anyone that touches Ariba.
 That may include Legal, Finance, Tax, Contracts, Treasury.
 All the processes must be reviewed, not just the core pieces.
 Then you can determine what it’s going to look like whenever you’re live, how it’s going to be different than it is today, and how you can take advantage of what the system offers.